Musashi1584/KatanaMod/KatanaMod/ReadMe.txt

 This mod should work on existing save games.

 [u]Credits[/u]
+First and most i want to credit [b]Escrimator[/b].
+The energy and plasma katana models, all wakizashi and all ninjato models and all sheaths are his work.

 All credits of the conventional katana model and the original implementation to vblanco20-1[ESP].
-The energy and plasma katana models, all wakizashi and all ninjato models are from escrimator.
-Dōmo arigatō vblanco20-1[ESP] and escrimator.
+Dōmo arigatō vblanco20-1[ESP] and Escrimator.
 You are the best guys!

 Thanks and Credits to Long War Studios for the fleche ability code and LW2.